 In phase 2 of the GCC Mechanism, which began following the 21 February 2012 election of the new president, the Government of National Unity will be expected to take steps to undertake constitutional reform, electoral reform, a conference of national dialogue, and new elections according to the terms of the new constitution.
+The UN Special Adviser is closely engaged in dialogue and preparations for this process which is expected to formally commence some time before January 2013.
 Parallel with these developments, UNDP is elaborating the next Phase of the election support Programme which will be advised in part by this evaluation and its recommendations.